After years of observation and mounting disbelief, I’ve decided it’s time to take action.

 But in this instance, restructuring Owens’s contract would have been of no benefit to the Eagles.
 He was scheduled to make a low base salary and the money that Owens and Rosenhaus wanted guaranteed was scheduled to come to him in future years.
 If he was still on the team in 2006, he would start getting the money, anyway, whether they gave it to him as a new bonus or as base salary.

 Realizing there was no point in dragging this out any further, Owens opted to attend the Eagles’ training camp.
 However, he was not in the right mind state to come to camp.
 When he showed up, he was not in a good mood, harboring obvious resentment toward the organization for completely rejecting his request to renegotiate the terms of his contract.
 He became reserved and distant from the rest of the team, and one day during a practice, Andy Reid confronted Owens about skipping autograph signing sessions.
 This led to the exchange of words in which Reid told Owens to shut up and Owens replied by telling him, “my last name isn’t Reid.”
 This was not an Owens vs. Reid situation: Reid was merely caught in the middle of the bitter dispute between Owens and the front office.
 What most people either don’t know or don’t mention is that Owens and Reid got along very well and harbor no animosity toward each other.
-In fact, after Owens was suspended and deactivated from the team, Reid actually called Owens to check up on him.
+In fact, after Owens was suspended and deactivated from the team, Owens called Reid to ask if there was a way he could make amends and avoid the grievance hearing, and Reid was reportedly receptive until someone else in the organization ended that discussion.
 To this day, Owens says Reid was the best coach he has ever had.
 It was just one argument, but when it comes to Owens, the media refers to one known argument as a “feud.”
 They even claim he “feuded” with Greg Knapp because of the cameras catching him shouting at him on the sidelines during the Vikings game.
 Never mind Knapp saying Owens apologized to him the next day.

 But Reid was stuck having to play the role of the disciplinarian, forced to respond to Owens being upset over his contract and then the “media fishbowl,” as Richard Bloch later put it in his grievance ruling document, that created controversy and conflict Owens had no intention of creating.